guidoschmidt/guidoschmidt/README.md

 ## Hey 👋

-I'm a creative programmer, media artist and technologist from Germany.
+I'm a programmer, generative artist and creative technologist from Germany.

 In 2016 I got my masters degree at the University of Koblenz in Computational Visualistics, a computer science program with a special focus on computer graphics and image processing mixed with courses from interdisciplinary fields such as art history, drawing and media art.